thebreckoning/LaikaTek/README.md

 sudo docker ps # Lists running docker containers.
 Adding the -a flag shows all containers including those that are not currently running.\

-# Key vault
-Keys will be used to secure passwords used within the app for connection strings.

-1. create a key vault
-2. create a Role Assignment under Access control Access Control(IAM) > Role Assignments > Add
-3. Update the keymaster.py file with appropriate information for your

-More informtion  on Azure Key Vaults: https://learn.microsoft.com/en-us/cli/azure/keyvault?view=azure-cli-latest&WT.mc_id=Portal-Microsoft_Azure_KeyVault

 # Completed items
 - Built flask web app framework and templates
 - Set up basic CSS styling